Robert Burgess (sociologist): Career

 Burgess remained at Warwick as a lecturer and became Professor of Sociology in 1987.
 He then rose through the ranks, serving as Senior Pro-Vice-Chancellor 1995–99.
 Burgess then moved to the University of Leicester as Vice-Chancellor, introducing sweeping changes that enhanced the university's reputation and saw it enter the top-20 institutions in many league tables.

 Burgess was chair of the Universities and Colleges Admissions Service (UCAS) 2005–11, the Research Information Network 2005–11, and is the chair of the UUK/Guild HE Teacher Education Advisory Group.
 In 2007, Burgess chaired the steering group that produced the Burgess Report, calling for sweeping changes in university degree classification that would replace the established system of first- and second class degrees.

 Burgess retired from the post of Vice-Chancellor in September 2014, at age 67.
 He was succeeded by Professor Paul Boyle.

 Personal life

 Burgess was knighted in the 2010 New Year Honours.
 He became an Academician of the Social Sciences in 2000.
 He received an Honorary DLitt degree from the University of Staffordshire in 1998 and a DUniv degree from the University of Northampton in 2007.

 Burgess married Hilary Margaret Mary Joyce in 1974 and lists his recreations as walking, music and "some gardening".
-Sir Bob and Lady Burgess live at Knighton Hall, the University of Leicester's traditional vice-chancellor's residence in Knighton, Leicester.
-Burgess's record in building both the university's academic reputation and its campus buildings have earned him the nickname Bob the Builder among his university colleagues.
+Sir Bob and Lady Burgess lived at Knighton Hall, the University of Leicester's traditional vice-chancellor's residence in Knighton, Leicester.
+Burgess's record in building both the university's academic reputation and its campus buildings earned him the nickname Bob the Builder among his university colleagues.

 Burgess died on 21 February 2022, at the age of 74.